 GENERAL SUBMISSION INFORMATION

-2.1 All theses must be submitted electronically, via https://my.manchester.ac.uk/portlet/etd as a single Portable Document Format (PDF) file (irrespective of the number of bound printed volumes) and plain-text metadata record.
+2.1 All theses must be submitted electronically, via https://my.manchester.ac.uk/portlet/etd as a single Portable Document Format (PDF) file and plain-text metadata record.
 A plain-text description needs to be supplied for non-digital materials and digital materials that are unsuitable for electronic submission such as practice-based theses.
 Where there are non-standard submissions for particular programmes, local Faculty/School guidance should be referred to for further information.

-For thesis submissions which are due to be examined, two identical paper copies must be printed from the submitted electronic version of the thesis (for EngD awards, three identical paper copies are required).
-The submission window in the eThesis Submission System will close 3 days before the final submission deadline to allow time for printing and binding of the paper copies.
-Each volume of the print copies must include the approved electronically generated cover-page (see section 6.1.a) that is produced as part of the electronic submission.
-Print copies must be produced on paper of international standard size A4 (210 x 297mm).
-No other paper size is acceptable for the main text of a thesis.
-Paper of a larger size may be used for maps, plans, diagrams or other illustrations forming part of the thesis if the supervisor agrees that this is required.
-Where such large sheets are used, or non-paper materials are submitted as part of a thesis, they must be placed in a pocket inside the back cover of the thesis or, if substantial, in a separate volume or folder bound and lettered as described in section 4: supplementary items cannot be accepted in any other form.
-For the final version of the thesis, only electronic submission, via https://my.manchester.ac.uk/portlet/etd is required; paper copies are not required, (except in exceptional cases where certain programmes are exempt).
-All theses which are submitted for examination or resubmitted for re-examination still require paper copies to be submitted (more information can be found in the resubmission and re-examination policy.
-Students should contact their Faculty/School Graduate Office for guidance on whether their programme is exempt.

 Candidates may submit their thesis in journal format by incorporating sections that are suitable for submission for publication, or have been accepted for publication, or already published in a peer-reviewed journal or in another media suitable for dissemination that is appropriate to the discipline covered by the thesis.
 Candidates should refer to section 9 for further guidance on the submission of journal format theses.